jranjan/labs-technology-bytes/micro-services/microservice.md

 * Small to medium applications may be hard to deploy and manage
 * Integration is not longer any one in development problem

+Every challenge is area of opportunity :-), are you ready to solve it?

 # Open questions